 Hydrotherapy

-Hydrotherapy, another emerging therapy, harnesses the power of water to improve mobility and strengthen muscles in specially-abled cats.
+Hydrotherapy, another emerging therapy, harnesses the power of water to improve mobility and strengthen muscles in cats with mobility challenges.
 Under the guidance of trained professionals, cats engage in controlled exercises in a water-based environment, benefiting from buoyancy and resistance to enhance their range of motion and build strength.

 If your home is a little too quiet and you’re thinking of adding to your brood, see if any cats with a disability are looking for their forever home.
 Of course, before you go running out to your local SPCA, you need to consider: